What is data scraping?

 - First the piece of code used to pull the information, which we call a scraper bot, sends an HTTP GET request to a specific website.

 - When the website responds, the scraper parses the HTML document for a specific pattern of data.

-Scrapers can be designed for many purposes, such as:
+Scraper bots can be designed for many purposes, such as:

 - Content scraping - content can be pulled from the website in order to site in order to replicate the unique advantage of a particular product or service that relies on content.
-For example, a product like Yelp relies on reviews; a competitors could scrape all the review content from Yelp and reproduce the content on their own site, pretending the content is original.
+For example, a product like Yelp relies on reviews; a competitor could scrape all the review content from Yelp and reproduce the content on their own site, pretending the content is original.